Transport in Hong Kong: Airport people-mover system

 The Hong Kong International Airport Automated People Mover is a driverless people-mover system located within the Hong Kong International Airport in Chek Lap Kok.
 It operates in two "segments".
 For departures, the train runs from Terminal 2 to the East Hall to the West Hall.
 For arrivals, the train runs only from the West Hall to the East Hall, where all passengers must disembark for immigration, customs, and baggage claim.
 Operation of the first segment commenced in 1998, and the operation of the second segment commenced in early-2007.
+The HKIA APM is being extended to the future Terminal 2 Concourse, which is being constructed and will be finished by 2024.

 There is another system between the terminals.
 There is also a travellator which can be used.

 Cross-border trains

 Inter-city train services crossing the Hong Kong-China boundary are known as Intercity Through Trains.
 They are jointly operated by Hong Kong's MTR Corporation and China Railway High-speed.
 Hung Hom station (formerly called Kowloon station) and West Kowloon Terminus are the stations in Hong Kong where passengers can catch these trains.
 Passengers have to go through immigration and customs before boarding.
 There are currently four through train routes: